The Husband (novel): Plot summary

 After buying rounds for a gun he took from one of the executioners, Mitch is chased on foot from the gun store by the police.
 He steals an SUV from a gas station and goes to the Turnbridge house where he confronts his enemy.
 The kidnapper tells Mitch that Holly's moment of decision has arrived, and Holly is able to distract the kidnapper with what he believes is proof of her visions and devotion by appearing to have stigmata.
 Holly's wounds are in fact secretly self-inflicted from the nail.
 Mitch takes advantage of the distraction and shoots the kidnapper, who is initially protected with a bullet-proof vest.
 Null then chases Mitch and Holly with a motorcycle but Mitch is able to eventually kill him by firing at his head.

 The novel ends with an epilogue.
 It is at the 32nd birthday of Mitch.
-We learn that Campbell has been murdered in prison and Anson is currently on death row.
+Campbell has been murdered in prison and Anson is currently on death row.
 Mitch and Holly have two children and will eventually have a third, Mitch's business is booming, and Detective Taggart is now a family friend.